|Status : Published||Published On : Aug, 2022||Report Code : VRHC1049||Industry : Healthcare||Available Format :||Page : 153|

-The global medication management market is expected to grow at a CAGR of 17.7% during the forecast period with its market size predicted to reach USD 6.0 billion by 2024.
+The global medication management market is expected to grow at a CAGR of 18.6% during the forecast period with its market size predicted to reach USD 9.2 billion by 2030.
 Medication management allows prescribing, administration and supply of medicines to be tracked and validated electronically.
 The global medication management market is growing at a significant rate, due to the mounting occurrence of chronic diseases and rapid growth in the geriatric population.
 Different systems and services contributed to the medication management market size.
-The market has witnessed high demand for computerized physician order entry systems over the last few years due to mounting demand for remote patient monitoring services.
+The market has witnessed a high demand for computerized physician order entry systems over the last few years due to the mounting demand for remote patient monitoring services.

 Insight by Systems

 On the basis of systems, the market is subdivided into clinical decision support systems, inventory management systems, computerized physician order entry systems, assurance systems, administration software, and automated dispensing systems.
 Of all systems, computerized physician order entry systems segment accounted for the largest share in the market, which is due to the increasing demand for remote patient monitoring services and mounting demand for the advanced healthcare system.
 In addition, the clinical decision support system is expected to grow at the fastest rate in the market, due to mounting chronic diseases and expanding the geriatric population.

 There are three services offered in the market including adverse drug effects (Ade) surveillance services, medication analytics services, and point-of-care verification services.
 Of all services, medication analytics services accounted for the largest share in the market due to the mounting demand for the advanced healthcare system.
 The demand for Ade surveillance services is also anticipated to increase at a significant rate during the forecast period.